 Overall, participants recognised that humility was central to the Benedictine disposition and the key to progress in the spiritual life.
 They acknowledged that humility grows by being honest with oneself and with God and thus school needs to be a place where people can be open and vulnerable.
 Two participants contrasted honest humility with false humility, understood as denigrating oneself, which was disastrous because its insincerity was plain for all to see.
 Humility was widely understood to be the key to healthy relationships and community life because it taught people to see each other as equals and to make room for other people.
-Several participants described humility as the foundation of servant leadership and a cornerstone of invitational leadership.
+A significant finding that went beyond the initial literature review was that several participants described humility as the foundation of servant leadership and a cornerstone of invitational leadership.
 Humility was a fundamental virtue in the life of a Benedictine school, and as such, it needed to be taught in such a way that it was a part of daily life for the school community.